-- (2) A person referred to in subclause (1)(b) is permitted to enter Victoria if in transiting to Victoria the person has: - (a) travelled directly from their place of departure to Victoria; and - (b) whilst in direct and short term transit to Victoria through a red zone the person: - (i) minimised contact with other persons (except in cases of emergency); and - (ii) did not enter or stay in any other vehicle or indoor space, except to the extent that such entry and stay was reasonable and necessary for the purpose of: - (A) departing for Victoria from an airport, seaport or railway station; - (B) travel to Victoria on a plane, train or sea vessel; or - (C) accessing toilet and bathroom facilities; or - (D) paying for fuel; or - (E) purchasing essential items; or - (F) purchasing takeaway food or drink; or - (G) accessing accommodation; and
+- (2) A person referred to in subclause (1)(b) is permitted to enter Victoria if in transiting to Victoria the person has: - (a) travelled directly from their place of departure to Victoria; and - (b) whilst in direct and short term transit to Victoria through a red zone the person: - (i) minimised contact with other persons (except in cases of emergency); and - (ii) did not enter or stay in any other vehicle or indoor space, except to the extent that such entry and stay was reasonable and necessary for the purpose of: - (A) departing for Victoria from an airport, seaport or railway station; or - (B) travel to Victoria on a plane, train or sea vessel; or - (C) accessing toilet and bathroom facilities; or - (D) paying for fuel; or

+(G)

-Note: the person must have purchased takeaway food and drink only and must have only eaten or drank in that person's vehicle and not in any other vehicle or indoor place whilst in transit through a red zone or orange zone.
+- (E) purchasing essential items; or - (F) purchasing takeaway food or drink; or - accessing accommodation; and Note: the person must have purchased takeaway food and drink only and must have only eaten or drank in that person's vehicle and not in any other vehicle or indoor place whilst in transit through a red zone or orange zone. - (iii) practised physical distancing; and - (iv) kept detailed records of each place they stopped (including accommodation); and - (v) wore a face covering at all times in all:

-- (iii) practised physical distancing; and - (iv) kept detailed records of each place they stopped (including accommodation); and - (v) wore a face covering at all times in all: - (A) indoor public places; and - (B) outdoor public spaces (where it was not practicable to practise physical distancing); and - (C) vehicles, if the person was in a vehicle with any other person (unless the other person ordinarily resides with the person), unless the person was exempt from the requirement to wear a face covering in accordance with the Stay Safe Directions (Regional Victoria) or the Stay Safe Directions (Greater Melbourne); and
+- (A) indoor public places; and - (B) outdoor public spaces (where it was not practicable to practise physical distancing); and - (C) vehicles, if the person was in a vehicle with any other person (unless the other person ordinarily resides with the person), unless the person was exempt from the requirement to wear a face covering in accordance with the Directions currently in force; and

-(vi) if applicable, wore a face covering at all times during any flight to Victoria unless the person was exempt from the requirement to wear a face covering in accordance with the Stay Safe Directions (Regional Victoria) or the Stay Safe Directions (Greater Melbourne).
+(vi) if applicable, wore a face covering at all times during any flight to Victoria unless the person was exempt from the requirement to wear a face covering in accordance with the Directions currently in force.